-K-band is still around and used by police, and unfortunately also by a lot of other sources, making it the “frequency of falses”.
+K-band is still around and used by police and, unfortunately, by many other sources, making it the “frequency of falses.”
 Sources of non-police K-band include automatic door openers, bank security systems, farm implements, and railroad crossing signals.
-But the biggest source by far is the vast amounts of vehicles on the road with radar based safety features such as Collision Avoidance, Blind Side Assist, and Lane Departure Warning.
+But the biggest source by far is the vast amounts of vehicles on the road with radar-based safety features such as Collision Avoidance, Blind Side Assist, and Lane Departure Warning.

 The first “undetectable” radar system.
 In 1988, in an attempt to further the stealth integration, K40 replaced the control head with a small knob that could be hidden anywhere the driver chose, and two alert LED’s were added, usually in the instrument cluster.
 A lifetime theft guarantee was also added.

-The first super wide receivers.
-In 1993, K40 again upped the competition by offering the first remote installed radar receivers capable of receiving ALL police radar frequency ranges, approved by the FCC for police speed enforcement
+The first super-wide receivers.
+In 1993, K40 again upped the competition by offering the first remote installed radar receivers to receive ALL police radar frequency ranges, approved by the FCC for police speed enforcement.

 The first Laser Defuser.
-In 1994 Police laser guns were just beginning to gain popularity with law enforcement.
-K40 brought the first laser “jammer” to market and a whole new countermeasure industry was born.
+In 1994 Police laser guns were beginning to gain popularity with law enforcement.
+K40 brought the first laser “jammer” to market, and a whole new countermeasure industry was born.

 Today’s radar detectors bear little resemblance to their predecessors.
-With the addition of GPS technology they are quieter, have better selectivity and sensitivity and can be programmed for each vehicle and driver’s preferences.
+With the addition of GPS technology, they are quieter, have better selectivity and sensitivity, and are programmed for each vehicle and driver’s preferences.